revenue-share-labs/contracts-government/README.md

 * {GovernorTimelockControl}: Connects with an instance of {TimelockController}.
 Allows multiple proposers and executors, in addition to the Governor itself.

-* {GovernorTimelockCompound}: Connects with an instance of Compound's https://github.com/compound-finance/compound-protocol/blob/master/contracts/Timelock.sol[`Timelock`] contract.
+* {GovernorTimelockCompound}: Connects with an instance of Compound's https://github.com/compound-finance/compound-protocol/blob/master/contracts/Timelock.sol [`Timelock`] contract.

 Other extensions can customize the behavior or interface in multiple ways.